Teresa Demjanovich: Religious life and death

 As a postulant and novice, Demjanovich taught at the Academy of Saint Elizabeth in Convent Station during 1925–1926.
 In June 1926, her spiritual director, Father Benedict Bradley, O.S.B., asked her to write the conferences for the novitiate.
 She wrote 26 conferences which, after her death, were published in a book, Greater Perfection.

 In November 1926, after a tonsillectomy, she returned to the convent but could barely walk to her room.
 After a few days.
 Demjanovich asked if she could return to the infirmary.
-Demjanovich's superior, skeptical that someone so young could be so sick, told her, "Pull yourself together."
+Demjanovich's superior, skeptical that someone so young could be so sick, told her, "pull yourself together".
 When Bradley saw how sick she was, he notified her brother, who called one of their sisters, a nurse.
-When Demjanovich's sister arrived at the convent, she took Demjanovich to the hospital, where Demjanovich was diagnosed with "physical and nervous exhaustion, with myocarditis and acute appendicitis."
+When Demjanovich's sister arrived at the convent, she took Demjanovich to the hospital, where Demjanovich was diagnosed with "physical and nervous exhaustion, with myocarditis and acute appendicitis".
 Doctors were concerned that she was not strong enough for an operation, and her condition worsened.

 Demjanovich's profession of permanent religious vows was made in periculo mortis (danger of death) on 2 April 1927.
 She was operated on for appendicitis on 6 May and died on 8 May 1927.
 Her funeral was held 11 May 1927 at Holy Family Chapel in Convent Station, New Jersey, and she was buried at Holy Family Cemetery on the grounds of her order's motherhouse.

 Favors and cures attributed to her intercession are continually being reported.

 Cause for canonization

 The Sisters of Charity petitioned Rome for permission to open a cause for her beatification because of Demjanovich's saintly life, her striving for perfection in her religious life, spiritual writings, and the favors received by others after her death through her intercession with God.

-In the latter part of 1945, a communication was received from the Holy See authorizing Thomas H. McLaughlin, Bishop of the Roman Catholic Diocese of Paterson, in which the motherhouse of the Sisters of Charity is located, to institute an ordinary informative process concerning Demjanovich's life and virtues.
+In the latter part of 1945, a communication was received from the Holy See authorizing Thomas H. McLaughlin, Bishop of the Diocese of Paterson, in which the motherhouse of the Sisters of Charity is located, to institute an ordinary informative process concerning Demjanovich's life and virtues.
 Rev. Stephen W Findlay, O.S.B, of the Delbarton School, near Morristown, New Jersey, was appointed procurator, and the official investigation began early in 1946.
 The Sister Miriam Teresa League of Prayer was founded in the summer of 1946 to spread the knowledge of her life and mission, and to work for the cause of her beatification.
 The headquarters for the League is located in the Administration Building of the Sisters of Charity of St. Elizabeth.